 The Power of Healthy Habits

 Ayurveda is a science that has endured for over 5,000 years.
 One of the reasons for its great longevity is that Ayurveda empowers you to take responsibility for your own healing.
-Since you know your body better than anyone else, you can make health promoting decisions to bring your body back into balance via diet and lifestyle modifications.
+Since you know your body better than anyone else, you can make health-promoting decisions to bring your body back into balance via diet and lifestyle modifications.
 As Ayurvedic practices become daily routines, they become second nature to you.
 You no longer have to keep remembering to do something that improves your health.

-The doshas are also benefited from creating daily healing rituals.
+The doshas also benefit from creating daily healing rituals.
 Of the three doshas, vata is the most resistant to stability.
-Vata craves change and stimulation but has difficulty sticking to a routine.
+Vata craves change and stimulation and has difficulty sticking to a routine.
 The mobile quality of vata makes it quite erratic.
 So if you have a vata imbalance, you may have to work a little harder to get into the swing of routines.
-Vata dominated people often wake up at different times daily, don’t eat on a regular schedule, and are constantly multi-tasking.
+Vata dominated people often wake up at different times daily, don’t eat on a regular schedule, and are constantly multitasking.
 The more you participate in a regular routine, the healthier and more grounded your body will feel.
 It literally will make a world of difference for your personal and professional life.
 You will feel greater focus and clarity as you move throughout your day.
 You can accomplish more and feel a greater sense of ease knowing that you have control over your circumstances.

 As far as daily habits go, select one habit to start with.
-You may begin with pranayama and do five rounds of Alternate Nostril Breathing in the morning.
+You may begin with pranayama and do five rounds of Nadi Shodhana (Alternate Nostril Breathing) in the morning.
 If you happen to forget one morning, just make it your intention to do so the next day until it becomes a habit.
 You can gradually increase the number of rounds of pranayama until you’ve created a comfortable and sustainable routine.
 Then move on to the next habit, such as using Nasya Oil drops.
 What will automatically happen is that you will feel both the subtle and physical impacts of these practices and their benefit, leading you to become empowered to cultivate healthy habits.

 What healthy habits will you start cultivating?